 For the onions, heat a separate pan until hot and add the butter and oil, then add the onions and thyme.
 Reduce the heat and cook slowly for 12-15 minutes, until caramelised.

-Meanwhile, for the sandwich, heat a frying pan until hot and add half the butter and oil.
+Meanwhile, for the sandwich, heat an ovenproof frying pan until hot and add half the butter and oil.

-Season the steaks with salt and freshly ground black pepper.
-Add to the hot pan and cook for 2-4 minutes on either side, or until cooked to your liking.
+Season the steaks with freshly ground black pepper.
+Add to the hot pan and cook for 2-4 minutes on one side.
+Turn the steak over and transfer to the oven for 3-4 minutes, or until cooked to your liking.

-Remove the steaks from the pan and set aside to rest for a few minutes.
+Remove the steaks from the pan, season with salt and set aside to rest for a few minutes.
+Reduce the oven temperature to 180C/355F/Gas 4.

 Place the ciabatta into the oven for five minutes, just to warm through.